Pearl Lemon Placements

 Most of my articles for Resume Cats were longer than any Plant Sumo blog post, typically between 1.5 and 2k.
 By having various content lengths and topics, I felt challenged (in a good way 👍).

 Another fun part of this month was creating a Quora page.
-Before Pearl Lemon, I had heard of Quora but honestly had no idea what it was or how to use it.
+Before Pearl Lemon Group, I had heard of Quora but honestly had no idea what it was or how to use it.

-Every week we were expected to answer several questions, linking a small percentage of them back to Pearl Lemon.
-The goal was to expand our own presence on Quora while bringing in our experience with Pearl Lemon when applicable.
+Every week we were expected to answer several questions, linking a small percentage of them back to Pearl Lemon Group.
+The goal was to expand our own presence on Quora while bringing in our experience with Pearl Lemon Group when applicable.

 I know I just said writing for Plant Sumo was my favourite task as a content writer, but I take that back.
 Writing on Quora was for sure, my favourite.